 I loved living in the city where life is fast paced and convenient.
 But there were times when I wished I had slowed things down a bit just to appreciate my neighbors and my surroundings.
-In our busy lives of kids, work, church and social obligations; few of us take the time to truly get to know the people who live only steps away from us; inquiring about their family, their interests or maybe even to deliver a baked good.
+In our busy lives of kids, work, church and social obligations; few of us take the time to truly get to know the people who live only steps away from us.
+Inquiring about their family, their interests or maybe even to deliver a baked good.
 Sometimes the only conversation from one house to another is a wave and a quick hello.
-I’ll admit it, I’ve taken for granted those neighbors that are here today and gone tomorrow.
-Why was I so busy that I didn’t take the time to walk next door and invite them to dinner?

 Back to the story –

 After Cowboy finished telling me about our neighbors I asked him “How do you already know so much about them”?